 Keep in mind, if you would like additional matches in the meantime, you can absolutely utilize the Challenge Match option to connect with other players in the league session!

 1. Local Court: If you and your opponent choose to play at your local court, know your court.
 Factors such as when the lights shut off, when you have the court reserved until, and cracks in the court should be communicated to your opponent ahead of time.
 If a match is interrupted for any reason, please try to agree on another day and time to complete the match during the 5-week session.
 If this is not possible, the match score may be posted as an incomplete score.

 Note: If your local court has court fees, you are required to notify your opponent in advance.
 If they don’t want to pay court fees, you will have to cover their cost or find a new facility.
-Universal Tennis is not responsible for and will not reimburse any court fees.
+UTR Sports is not responsible for and will not reimburse any court fees.

 2. Rain: Do not assume the match is canceled.
 If you don’t show up and the courts are okay to play, you will receive a default.

 3. Line Calls: There are no officials on site and players must call their own lines and scores.
 We expect the highest level of honesty and integrity.
 Flex League Managers reserve the right to disqualify you from the league if they receive two or more complaints.